Edit on GitHub

 show_search: true

-expand_all: true
+expand_all: false

 links: